-Nicola Valley Institute of Technology (NVIT), founded by five First Nations bands, focuses on learning that is grounded in Indigenous culture, tradition and knowledge.
-Nearly 90 per cent of students are Indigenous, and the school is fully governed by members of the First Nations community.
-An Elders’ council, with 20 members between the two campuses, provides support and guidance for approximately 1,400 students.
+Nicola Valley Institute of Technology (NVIT), founded by five First Nations, focuses on learning that is based on Indigenous culture, tradition and knowledge.
+Nearly 80 per cent of students are Indigenous, and the school is fully governed by members of the First Nations community.
+An Elders’ council provides support and guidance for approximately 1,400 students.
+This year, the school announced an immediate entrance bursary covering one year of tuition for all Indigenous Grade 12 graduates in B.C.

-NVIT offers a variety of career-training programs in business, health, environmental studies, education, trades, justice studies and human services, and it integrates an Indigenous perspective into much of its programming.
+NVIT offers career-training programs in business, health, environmental studies, education, trades, justice studies and human services.
 An Indigenous-centred bachelor of social work is the only program of its kind in the province.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Residence offerings|